Hormonal or inflammatory pimples

 During this phase, which precedes ovulation, the skin may appear more radiant due to an increase in estrogen.
 However, an appropriate skincare routine is essential to maintain this balance.

 After ovulation, progesterone levels increase, stimulating sebum production.
-A targeted skincare routine is crucial to prevent pore blockage and the appearance of blemishes.
+A targeted skincare routine is crucial to prevent pore blockage and the appearance of pimples.

 Menstruation